Happy Egg

 Hen Housing and Exit Areas

-50Fixed housing barns; unknown exits
+50Fixed housing barns (multi-tier slatted and aviary style barns); unknown exits

 Adequate indoor spacing reduces stress and disease.
 With less crowding, birds can stretch their wings and more easily perform other natural behaviors.